Varshithvhegde/Mark2/README.md

 - Code Formatting
 - Can be used as a standalone app or as a part of a website
 - You can easily save your work locally using custome filename
+- Working offline
+- Working on new feature that is converting markdown to html
 - <b>Automatic saving of work when you leave the page</b>
 - <b>It uses local storage to save your work</b>